Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 What is Grammarly Pro versus Grammarly Premium?

-Grammarly Pro is an older name that some users still search for.
-The current product tiers are Grammarly Free, Grammarly Premium (for individuals), and Grammarly Business (for teams).
-Premium includes all the advanced features covered in this review — tone detection, full-sentence rewrites, clarity scoring, and style suggestions.
+Grammarly Pro is the current name.
+The individual paid tier was renamed from Premium to Pro in October 2025 alongside the parent-company rebrand to Superhuman.
+The product tiers are now Grammarly Free, Grammarly Pro (for individuals), and Grammarly Business (for teams, bundled with Superhuman Mail).
+Pro includes all the advanced features covered in this review — tone detection, full-sentence rewrites, clarity scoring, and style suggestions.
+Older articles still using 'Premium' are referring to the same product.

 Is Grammarly safe to use with work emails?

-Is there a Grammarly free trial for Premium?
+Is there a Grammarly free trial for Pro?

-Grammarly occasionally offers a 7-day free trial of Premium for new users, but it is not always available.
+Grammarly occasionally offers a 7-day free trial of Pro (formerly Premium) for new users, but it is not always available.
 The permanent free tier lets you test basic features indefinitely.
-If a Premium trial is currently active, you will see it on the Grammarly pricing page when creating a new account.
+If a Pro trial is currently active, you will see it on the Grammarly pricing page when creating a new account.

 Is Grammarly Business worth it for teams?